Pat-7-626/final_project/Proposal.md

 - if disapproved < approved; a project proposal approved; call a function that allows to update a value associated with a key in a Project_data table; update Status
 - if disapproved >= approved; a project proposal disapproved; call a function that allows to update a value associated with a key in a Project_data table; update Status

+---

+#### edit after consoling with the teacher
+change from making every faculty evaluate to only 3 of each project